 There are many different disabilities, and no two people with the same disability will have the same experience.
-The NDIS provides services and support to individuals with disabilities however you must meet the requirements first.
-Read to find out whether you are eligible.
+The NDIS provides services and support to individuals with disabilities.
+However, to apply you must first meet the requirements.

-If you are already receiving disability support services, you do not need to do anything.
+If you are already receiving disability support services, you do not need to apply for the NDIS.
 As soon as the NDIS becomes available in your area, the NDIA will contact you.